kylewong94/TCP_IP/README.md

 This demo checks if you have the proper requirements to run the other demos.
 The server will run waiting on a socket and the user will telnet to check all is working.

-change to the directory /demos/lib-check/src/
+change to the directory by entering the following in to the shell session

 ```sh
 cd /demos/lib-check/src